sidshirore/airplane-management-system/README.md

 Import airplane(exported).sql into XAMPP Server's phpmyadmin (localhost) Change permissions of htdocs using sudo 777 chmod htdocs- and place the folder "dbmsproj" into htdocs.
 Now go to localhost in your browser and run dbmsproj.

+Screenshots can be found in the screenshots folder in the repository.